Save £300 on 5 April 2021 departure

 Discover some of the unique benefits of choosing to travel with Cox & Kings...

-The remote Kingdom of Bhutan, with
+The remote Kingdom of Bhutan, with its

-its fascinating cultural heritage and
+fascinating cultural heritage and beautiful

-beautiful mountain scenery, was off
+mountain scenery, was off limits to tourists

-limits to tourists until 1974.
-Today, the
+until 1974.
+Today, the country continues to

-and age-old traditions, as revealed in
+preserve its age-old traditions, as revealed

-this comprehensive tour which travels
+in this tour, which travels through western

-visiting the forts, monasteries and
+Bhutan visiting the forts, monasteries and

 markets of the ‘Dragon Kingdom’.